chindris/silverback-template/README.md

 Just run:

 ```
-pnpm install && pnpm build
+pnpm i && pnpm prep
 ```

-This should install all the needed files and a fully working application.
+This should install all the needed files and prepare applications and packages.

 ## CMS run